Warzone2100/warzone2100/doc/js-campaign.md

   * __false__ does not require all bases to be destroyed,
   * __true__ requires all bases destroyed.

-## camIsTransporter(game object)

-Determine if the object is a transporter.

-## camSetupTransport(place x, place y, exit x, exit y)

-A convenient function for placing the standard campaign transport for loading in pre-away missions.
-The exit point for the transport is set up as well.

-## camNewGroup()

-A saveload safe version of newGroup() so as not to create group ID clashes.

-## camInNeverGroup(droid)

-check if this droid is forced to never group.

-## camNeverGroupDroid(what, [filter])

-A means to not auto group some droids.

 ## camPlayVideos(videos)

 If videos is an array, queue up all of them for immediate playing.
 This